 AI website builders are genuinely capable in 2026, and for the right job they are the sensible, low-cost answer.
 They generate layouts quickly, handle simple informational sites, and produce placeholder copy and visuals at near-zero cost.
 For a very small business, a temporary campaign, or a proof of concept, they are a sensible starting point and we would not talk you out of one.

-What they cannot price in is judgement.
-AI tools do not understand your market, competitive position, or local nuances well enough to build meaningful differentiation.
-They do not handle custom business logic, lead qualification, booking rules, or system integrations.
 They do not own performance, security, SEO continuity, or scalability after launch, and they do not optimise based on how real users behave.
 When a website has to generate revenue, represent a brand credibly, or integrate with your operations, professional web design is not an upsell, it is the difference between an asset and a placeholder.

 How to judge whether a web design price is fair